Today’s parking lots are tomorrow’s playing fields.

 - Every vehicle entering a Yale parking area must be in possession of a parking pass.
-For the Cornell, Fordham, Columbia, and Brown games, a passcan be purchased in advance or on game-day at time of entry.
+For all 2014 home games, a pass can be purchased in advance or on game-day at time of entry.
 Game-day purchases will occur in Lot A, B and D and Handicap lots.

 - One parking permit entitles you to ONE parking spot.

 - Parking spaces are limited and tailgating must be confined to a small area behind each vehicle.